 In my early days of traveling as a backpacker, trying to save money and staying in a lot of hostels, I assumed I'd be doing a lot of hand-washing of my clothing.
-Because of this, I carried a portable laundry line and handful of clothespins with me all across Europe and Asia.
+Because of this, I carried a portable laundry line and bunch of clothespins with me all across Europe and Asia.
 But guess what?
 I never used them once!

-On the few occasions when I have hand-washed small things in a sink, I've always just hung them up to dry overnight in the bathroom – some hotels even have built-in clotheslines in the shower!
+On shorter trips when I need to hand-wash a few small things in a sink, I always just hang them up to dry overnight in the bathroom – some hotels even have built-in clotheslines in the shower!

-But now, on trips when I know I'll need to do some proper laundry, I plan it out so that I'm either staying in an Airbnb or other rental with laundry facilities at a strategic point in my trip.
-I've also done laundry at local laundromats a few times, and have also sent my laundry out to be done elsewhere.
-The latter is very popular and affordable all across Asia, and I've done it in North Africa, too.
+And on longer trips when I know I'll need to do some proper laundry, I plan it out so that I'm either staying in an Airbnb or other rental with laundry facilities at a strategic point in my trip.
+I've also done laundry at local laundromats a few times, and have also sent my laundry out to be done elsewhere – the latter is very popular and affordable all across Asia, and I've done it in North Africa, too.

 8. A bunch of hair styling tools